jessicaribeiroalves/devmarket/README.md

 **Identify and describe the software to be used in your App.**
 We are using the following software elements;
-1. Server side language is Ruby on Rails
+1. Server-side language is Ruby on Rails
 2. Database is Postgres SQL
-3. Version control system is Git and Github
+3. Version control system is Git and GitHub
 4. We are also using various Ruby Gems like Faker, Devise, Carrierwave, Carrierwave-AWS and MiniMagick
 5. For front end development, we are using HTML, CSS and Bootstrap
 6. For hosting we are using Heroku and AWS S3